Our study abroad + field programs cover 8 countries + a variety of themes.

-A: You will apply though the Arizona State University Graduate College.
-Admissions requirements and the online application can be found at http://graduate.asu.edu.
+A: You will apply though the Arizona State University Graduate Education.
+Admissions requirements and the online application can be found at https://students.asu.edu/graduate.

-Within 48 hours of applying online, you will receive an ASU username that we call an “ASURITE ID" and an activation code through an acknowledgement sent by the ASU Graduate College Admissions team.
-If you have submitted an application and have not received this code or have technical questions about your application, visit http://graduate.asu.edu/admissions/support or call 480-965-6113.
+Within 48 hours of applying online, you will receive an ASU username that we call an “ASURITE ID" and an activation code through an acknowledgement sent by the ASU Graduate Education admissions team.
+If you have submitted an application and have not received this code or have technical questions about your application, visit https://students.asu.edu/graduate/faqs or call 480-965-6113.